Automated Profile Inference with Language Model Agents

-We assume that an adversary has access to the online activities (\ie posts and comments) of a target pseudonymous user $u$.
-The adversary's objective is to construct a detailed user profile $D_u$ based on these activities.
-Specifically, we make the following assumptions regarding the pseudonymous user and the adversary:
+\mypara{Threat Model} We assume an adversary can access the online activities of a pseudonymous user $u$, aiming to construct a detailed profile $D_u$ from these activities.
+We make the following assumptions:

-$\bullet$ \textit{Visibility of Online Activities.} We assume that a user’s online activities are visible to the adversary.
-Currently, this holds even when the platform is not actively helping the adversary.
-For instance, Reddit does not allow users to hide their activity history; all interactions remain visible unless the user explicitly deletes them.
-Similarly, on social media platforms like Twitter, an adversary can easily view the posts of any public account simply by following them.

-$\bullet$ \textit{Random Usernames.} The user’s username is assumed to be random and unrelated to their real identity.
-Users may employ different usernames across various platforms to enhance their privacy.
+\begin{itemize} \item \textit{Visibility of Activities.} We assume that a user’s online activities are visible to the adversary.
+This holds even when the platform is not actively helping the adversary.
+For instance, Reddit does not allow users to hide their activity history, and posts from any public Twitter account can be viewed by simply following the account (we use ``Twitter'' instead of ``X'' in this paper for clarity). \item \textit{Random Usernames.} Usernames are assumed to be random and not linked to users’ real identities. \item \textit{Use of off-the-shelf LLMs.} The adversary is assumed to have access to ready-to-use LLMs, either via commercial APIs (\eg GPT-5) or locally deployed models (\eg Llama-3). \end{itemize}

-$\bullet$ \textit{Use of off-the-shelf LLMs.} We assume the availability of ready-to-use large language models (LLMs), either through commercial APIs (\eg OpenAI) or by deploying locally pre-trained models, such as Llama-3~\cite{llama3}.
-In Section~\ref{sec:exp_twitter}, we show that these LLMs have become exceptionally affordable for conducting such profiling attacks.

-It is worth mentioning that the adversary does not require expertise in profiling or a deep understanding of specific topics the target user interacts with.
-All profiling tasks will be automated and performed by LLMs (will explain in detail in the next section).
+Note that the adversary does \textbf{not} require expertise in profiling or knowledge of topics that the target user interacts with.
+All profiling tasks will be automated and performed by LLMs.

-\mypara{Profiling Objectives} The abundance of online activities provides substantial behavioral data, which adversaries can exploit to infer users' traits, a process known as \textit{profiling}.
-The targeted information for profiling is broadly categorized into two types:
+\mypara{Profiling Objectives} The targeted information for profiling can be categorized into two types: